 I decided to go towards the leg-side, felt a lot more comfortable doing that.
 Other than that, I wasn't thinking about anything else.
 It was about watching the ball and make good contact.
 Lucky for me, it came off.

-You have a wide range of shots in your armory.
+You have a wide range of shots in your armoury.
 What do you attribute that to?

 Those shots happen when I am in for a long time and have played 20-30 balls.
 It depends on the pace of the wicket, rhythm of the game, it becomes easy to read the bowler.